Twenty-five years shaping

 McClure v Medibank Limited

-One of Australia's largest data breach class actions, arising from the breach affecting approximately 9.7 million customers.
+One of Australia's most significant data breach class actions, arising from the breach affecting approximately 9.7 million customers.

 Giller v Procopets (2008) 24 VR 1